LucasChan02/Co_Printing/Documentation/WAAM_Robot_Config/Installation Checklist.md

 ## Duct Fan

-The air exhaust system in Lab 151 has independent ducts for both the fume hoods that can handle ~80 fpm (from visual inspection we assume the flow meters have 8 inch diameters)  which is roughly 28 cfm.
-There is another stack duct with the same 8 inch regulator that takes the room air from four different spots, one of which is being occupied by the aerosol machine.
+The air exhaust system in Lab 151 has independent ducts for both fume hoods, each capable of approximately 80 feet per minute (fpm).
+The flow meters have 8-inch diameter openings, which corresponds to a flow rate of roughly **28 cubic feet per minute (cfm)** per duct.

+In addition, there is another stack duct with the same 8-inch regulator that collects room air from four separate locations, one of which serves the aerosol machine.

-If we simplify the case by assuming each of these four exhaust openings is equally taking 7 cfm, the flow rate at the 6 inch opening would be 35.65 feet per minute, which is not capable for welding fume extraction.
+Assuming each of the four exhaust openings draws an equal flow of 7 cfm, the velocity at a 6-inch diameter opening can be calculated as follows:

+$$
+\text{Velocity (fpm)} = \frac{Q}{A} = \frac{7\ \text{cfm}}{0.196\ \text{ft}^2} \approx 35.65\ \text{fpm}
+$$

+This velocity (**≈36 fpm**) is **insufficient for welding fume extraction**.

-A typical 6" fume capture arm on the market usually provides >300 cfm flow rate to create a 5 feet capture zone, according to the product specifications published by Miller Electric Mfg.
-LLC.
+A typical 6-inch fume capture arm on the market provides a flow rate of 300 cfm, achieving a 5-foot effective capture zone, according to specifications from *Miller Electric Mfg.
+LLC.*

-Thus, we should include an inline booster fan in our exhaust duct design to ensure sufficient flow rate.
+To ensure adequate flow rate and effective fume capture, an inline booster fan should be incorporated into the exhaust duct design.

 ### Option 1.
 Suncourt Inductor 6 in.
 Corded In-Line Duct Fan